albrechthugo/bio/README.md

 🌱 My main knowledge is the Javascript ecossystem, so i've experience with TypeScript, Angular, React, Next.js.
 Besides it i also have experience with GraphQL,  Node.js, Nest.js.

-Need you to reach me?
+Do you need to reach me?

 https://linkedin.com/in/albrechthugo